takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * Then, we hold online regional meetup
 * About 15 people from all over Japan participated in the meetup
-* We've just started the meetup, so we're going to continute to held it.
+* We've just started the meetup, so we're going to continue to held it.

 ---